-In the summer of 1927, to the great pleasure of sports lovers in Rome, Associazione Sportiva Roma was born, following the merger of three Rome-based sports clubs, Fortitudo-ProRoma, Roma Foot Ball Club and Alba-Audace.
+In the summer of 1927, to the great pleasure of sports lovers in Rome, Associazione Sportiva Roma was born, following the merger of three Rome-based sports clubs: Fortitudo-ProRoma, Football Club di Roma, and Alba-Audace.

-As reported via the major daily newspapers of the time - including Il Messaggero and the Rome edition of the Gazzetta dello Sport - the agreement was reached on 7 June, 1927.
+As reported via the major daily newspapers of the time - including Il Messaggero and the Rome edition of the Gazzetta dello Sport - the agreement was reached on the historic night of 7 June 1927.

-Italo Foschi became President, having already held several meetings in the previous months with the three clubs with the aim of bringing Rome sportsmen together to create a great team capable of beating the northern sides.
+It was decided that Italo Foschi would become the club's first president, with Foschi having already held several meetings in the previous months among the three clubs with the aim of bringing Rome sportsmen together to create a great team capable of beating the northern sides.

-The new club took on the Capitoline Wolf symbol for its crest and colors of the city - yellow and red - beloved by people of the old districts and the city suburbs.
+The new club took on the Capitoline Wolf symbol for its crest and colours of the city - yellow and red - beloved by people of the old districts and the city suburbs.

-On 22 July 1927, Foschi signed the historic Ordine del Giorno n.1, meant to divide the club into three main areas: sports operations, finance and headquarters.
+On 22 July 1927 it was Foschi who signed the Ordine del Giorno n.1, structuring and dividing the club into three main areas: sports operations, finance and headquarters.

 The Coni Cup: Ferraris and Bernardini

-After this first season, the group was joined by a legend of Roman football, Fulvio Bernardini, who would go on to become the team's guiding light for eleven seasons.
+After this first season, the group was joined by a legend of Roman football, Fulvio Bernardini, who would go on to become the team's guiding light for 11 seasons.

-In that early period, the Campo Testaccio was the glory of Roma supporters.
+In that early period, Campo Testaccio was the pride of Roma supporters.
 It would be where Roma would train between 1929 and 1940.
-The first and the last matches played in the legendary stadium both ended with a 2-1 Roma victory over Brescia and Livorno.
+The first and the last matches played in the legendary stadium both ended with 2-1 Roma victories, over Brescia and Livorno respectively.

 A month after the move to Testaccio, another important event happened in the club’s history - the first derby between Roma and Lazio.
-The rivalry between the two clubs began with the match in Rondinella field, near Villa Glori.
-That day, most of spectators were waving Roma flags and they were not disappointed – the game was decided by the goal of Rodolfo Volk.
+The rivalry between the two clubs began with the match in Rondinella, near Villa Glori.
+That day, most of spectators were waving Roma flags and they were not disappointed – the game was decided by a goal from Rodolfo Volk.

 The first Scudetto